redshift-s/rancheros-docker-media/README.md

 - [ ] Complete setup of Sonarr
 - [ ] Test and create step by step for updating containers
 - [ ] Setup folder structure better??
+- [X] Get NextCloud working
+- [X] Configuration to get access to dockers outside network (letsencrypt) (NextCloud)
+- [ ] Add more services to be available otuside network
+- [ ] Use own domain insted of duckdns
+- [ ] Change location of config files for database (got a tip that it should not be stored on nfs shares, can create more database locks)
 - [ ] Modify so all config and VM raw file is stored on a different FreeNAS volume (ssd)
-- [ ] Get NextCloud working with nginx/letsencrypt
-- [ ] Configuration to get access to dockers outside network (VPN?)
 - [ ] Setup resilio-sync
 - [ ] Setup duplicati
 - [ ] Setup lychee or piwigo